YHRen/YHRen.github.io/_posts/2017-3-14-The-Stupidest-Mistakes-I-Made.md

 tag: [fun]
 ---

-<script src="https://cdn.mathjax.org/mathjax/latest/MathJax.js?config=TeX-AMS-MML_HTMLorMML" type="text/javascript"></script>
+Here is a list of the stupidest mistakes I have made so far.
+So, from time to time, I can look at them and laugh at myself. 😂

 `title += "So Far..."`

-Here is a list of the stupidest mistakes I have made so far.
-So, from time to time, I can look at them and laugh at myself. :P

 **NOTE: all codes are mistakes!**